 WHAT YOU SHOULD KNOW:

 Endometrial cancer starts in the lining of the uterus (endometrium).
+The endometrium is the inner layer and is the layer shed during a normal period.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.

-Surgery may cause bleeding, an infection, or damage to nearby organs, such as your intestines.
-After a hysterectomy, you will not be able to get pregnant.
 Even after treatment, you may still have cancer, or it may come back.
 Endometrial cancer can spread outside of the uterus to organs, such as the liver.
 You may get a blood clot in your arm or leg.
 The clot may travel to your heart or brain and cause life-threatening problems, such as a heart attack or stroke.

 WHILE YOU ARE HERE: